 As I mentioned before, there really isn’t a fail condition in Sniper Ghost Warrior: Contracts, other than your death.
 That said, missing a shot can cause an enemy to flee.
 In one mission, there’s even a body double, and if you guess incorrectly and kill said double, it’ll send the real target fleeing into a bunker that is far harder to crack than a wide-open outside shot.
 In this way, the world feels like it reacts to your decisions, and it can rapidly change the challenge you are facing without it feeling arbitrary.

 In later missions, you’ll encounter more tech in the field.
 Enemies will begin to use drones (thankfully you can scout with your own), as well as jammers and anti-drone towers.
-Anti-Drone towers can’t be disabled, so it’s best if you avoid them completely.
+Anti-Drone towers can be disabled if you smack their control panel three times, but it’s still best if you avoid them completely.
 Jammers, on the other hand can be disabled a number of ways, but they will clear any enemy tags you’ve logged with your mask.
 It shakes up the setup, shoot, move, setup, shoot, move pattern that the game settles into.

 I did run into one minor snag that annoyed me as it is highly inconsistent — supported shots.
 While going prone is almost always best, bracing your rifle against a railing or other solid object can sometimes let you get additional support, steadying your shot.
 The problem is that where you can do it isn’t nearly as free-form as I would have liked.
 Any flat surface the size of a dinner plate is enough to deploy a bipod, and absent that, any railing is enough to brace against or lay on top for a steadier shot.
 I’d like to see this improved for the next outing from CI as it’s immersion breaking when what is braceable feels arbitrary.